sdtaylor/CV/other.md

 American Journal of Botany
 Ecology and Evolution
 Agricultural and Forest Meteorology
 International Journal of Remote Sensing
 PeerJ
+PLoS Computational Biology